bvrigo/Smart-Tank/README.md

 For assembling the Smart Tank, we mostly used prototyping equipment and materials that were easy to acquire.
 The team’s intention is to allow this project to be easily replicable.
 Thus, we created the following steps to instruct others with the system design.

 First, we assembled the tank cannon by using cardboard pieces and hot glue and then attached it to the servo.
 Then, we glued the guitar pick to a hole we made in the toy wheel, as shown in Figure 1.
 The next step is to attach the wheel to the motor’s axis and glue the motor to the cannon body.
-Finally, we can connect the LEDS to the tip of the cannon in the location shown in Figure 2.
-At the end, you would have a cannon barrel similar to the one shown in Figure 3.
+Finally, we can connect the LEDs to the tip of the cannon in the location shown in Figure 2.
+In the end, you would have a cannon barrel similar to the one shown in Figure 3.

 ![Kicking Mechanism](./images/wheel.png)